callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 I started to feel differently about the code once it was on my local machine.
 Suddenly I felt like I had more control over the code, just as I would with any other Ruby files open in Sublime Text on my computer.
 Rather than getting distracted by the complexity and sheer magnitude of the Rails codebase, I relied on techniques that I was already confident with and worked my way through from there.

+**NOTE:** I have pinned the links down to a commit in the Rails 4.1.4 era (when this post was written).
+Plenty of changes have been made since then, so be sure check out the latest version of the repo and investigate the code for yourself!

 ### Starting With What I Know

 Let's make a basic Rails app using *Game of Thrones* as its domain model.
 At first, I have two classes, `House` and `Character`, both of which inherit from `ActiveRecord::Base`.
 I'd wire up the associations between these classes as such: